-• When attending visits where threatening behaviour is anticipated, take a colleague with you.

-- If feeling threatened, leave the premises on a pretext, e.g. another appointment to attend. - Report any threatening behaviour to the Safety and Emergency Planning Officer - Ensure you have received appropriate lone working training. - Ensure your spouse/partner or fellow ward councillors are aware of your location
+- When attending visits where threatening behaviour is anticipated, take a colleague with you. - If feeling threatened, leave the premises on a pretext, e.g. another appointment to attend. - Report any threatening or inappropriate behaviour to the Safety and Emergency Planning Officer and share the information with your ward councillors. - Ensure you have received appropriate lone working training. - Ensure your spouse/partner or fellow ward councillors are aware of your location